ohseojay/CovidStatus/README.md

 # CovidStatus
-A simple python script that shows covid status by country
+A simple python script that shows covid status by country. <br />
+Made by @ohseojay